 That being said, there are some pretty simple steps that you can use to dramatically improve your reading speed that won’t cost you a penny.
 Win–win!

-1. Use a tracer, like a pen, or your finger, to trace under each line as you read it, as if you were underlining.
-You do not read text in a continuous line, but in a sequence of jumps, each of which ends with a temporary snapshot of the text within you focus area.
+- Use a tracer, like a pen or your finger, to trace under each line as you read it as if you were underlining.
+You do not read text in a continuous line, but in a sequence of jumps, each of which ends with a temporary snapshot of the text within your focus area.
 Subconsciously, you will spend a lot of time re-reading and skipping back to previous snapshots.
-Using a tracer helps your eye focus and prevent this from happening.
+Using a tracer helps your eye focus and prevents this from happening.

-2. Train yourself to use your peripheral vision as you read.
+- Train yourself to use your peripheral vision as you read.
 When we read, we tend to focus just on the words that are in our central focus in each snapshot.
-But you can train your eye to use your peripheral vision too and so multiply your reading power.
+But you can train your eye to use your peripheral (or indirect) vision (vision outside the focus of your gaze) too and so multiply your reading power.

-The following 10 minute training routine is based on these principles.
+The following 10-minute training routine is based on the above principles.
 I’ve tried it a few times recently and have seen a notable improvement in my reading speed:

-2. For 3 minutes: Train your eye to use your peripheral vision by focussing on the THIRD word and the the THIRD FROM LAST word in each line.
+2. For 3 minutes: Train your eye to use your peripheral vision by focusing on the THIRD word and the THIRD FROM LAST word in each line.

-e.g. if the line was this, you would focus on the underlined words:
+For example, if the line was this, you would focus on the words in bold:

-As you practice this and it becomes easier, you can start to move your focus into the fourth and fourth from last words and so on.
+As you practice this and it becomes easier, you can start to move your focus onto the fourth and fourth from last words and so on.

 3. For 2 minutes: Practice reading each line in only two snapshots using your focus on the third and third from last words as an anchor.

-ps: If you want to monitor your progress, measure your reading speed (words per minute) before and after.
-You can calculate the average number of words on a page by calculating the average number of words in 10 lines, then using this to calculate the average number of words per page and so on (but you don’t need me to tell you that! 🙂 )
+You can work out the average number of words on a page by calculating the average number of words in 10 lines, then using this to calculate the average number of words per page, and so on (but you don’t need me to tell you that! 🙂 )